©Kyla Piscopink - 2016 grant recipient

 What does the grant cover?

 Grants are intended for a specific creative project.
 The grants cover material costs specific to the project for which they are proposed.
 They do not cover equipment.
-Typically acceptable expenses include project materials (paint, canvases, clay, glazes, costumes for performance etc), framing, publishing costs and advertising etc. Expenses NOT covered by the grant are capital goods (e.g. computers, smartphones, cameras), travel expenses, stipends to pay for storage units, rents, salaries and primarily commercial projects.
+Typically acceptable expenses include project materials (paint, canvases, clay, glazes, costumes for performance etc), framing, publishing costs and advertising etc. Expenses NOT covered by the grant are capital goods (computers, smartphones, cameras etc), travel expenses, venue or equipment rentals, salaries and primarily commercial projects.
 Unfortunately the grants do not cover the replacement cost of equipment lost to weather or fire.

 How do I apply for a grant?

 You must have a project proposal outlining the specifics of your project and the costs involved in making your project a success - before applying for the grant.
 It is recommended you thoroughly research the costs and project timeline before finalizing your proposal.
-Your proposal must be submitted along with the application form.
-Only the grant application form for the proposed year will be considered and must be submitted with a separate, typed narrative of explanation as detailed in the application form.
-Any materials submitted will not be returned.

 Can I apply for a grant more than once?